Gregory Peck: 1944–1946: Hollywood breakthrough

 In The Yearling (1946), Peck portrays a kind-hearted father, opposite onscreen wife, Jane Wyman, whose son finds and insists on raising a three-day-old fawn in 1870s Florida.
 Reviews upon release were very positive (Note: A.E.
-Wilson of The Star (England) wrote, "the film is acted with rare perfection".
+Wilson of The Star (UK) wrote, "the film is acted with rare perfection".
 Bosley Crowther also wrote, "The strong bond of trust and wistful longing which exists between the boy and his "Pa" required the most sensitive tuning in order to ring sharp and true" and "the love of the lad for a pet fawn, which his father understands, had to be tenderly developed to appear wholly genuine.") with Bosley Crowther evaluating it as a film that "provides a wealth of satisfaction that few films ever attain".
 The Yearling was a box office success, finishing with the ninth highest box office gross for 1947, and landed six Academy Award nominations, including Best Actor.
 Peck won the Golden Globe for Best Actor for performance.
 In recent decades, it has continued to receive critical praise (Note: It's been described as "exquisitely filmed...with memorable performances" by Leonard Maltin; by Dan Jardine of AllMovie as, "teetering on the brink of sentimentality at times" but "the honesty of the performances and the beauty of the photography procure a place for The Yearling in cinematic history. by Tom Hutchinson of Radio Times as a "lovely and loving story (which) takes its strength from an understatement of dramatic events and the underplaying of the actors.
 Veteran director Clarence Brown shapes it into a tale that touches the heart while never patronizing the mind.
 Sentiment without sentimentality.") with Barry Monush writing that it was "one of the best-made and most-loved family films of its day".